loriot/AzureSolutionTemplate/README.md

 # Solution overview
-This solution creates a simply deployable reference architecture that allows users to ingest, process, store, and analyze large quantity of sensor data coming in from the [Loriot](#about-loriot) gateway on Microsoft Azure.
-Loriot customer will be able in a matter of no time to visualize data of their Lora connected devices in near real-time.
-The proposed solution could be a starting point to a more complex productive solution.
+This solution creates a simply deployable reference architecture that allows users to ingest, process, store, and analyze large quantities of sensor data coming from the [Loriot](#about-loriot) gateway on Microsoft Azure.
+Loriot customers will be able in a matter of no time to visualize data from their Lora connected devices in near real-time.
+The proposed solution could be a starting point for a more complex production-ready solution.

-Thanks to this architecture, end users can provision new IoT devices very quickly directly into their Azure subscription and synchronization occur automatically into the Loriot account.
-Thanks to the Loriot-Azure IoT Hub connector, inbound data from the sensors are collected by the IoT Hub and their payload can be decoded thanks to an extensible system of decoder functions.
-Solution implements data storage examples by storing sensor data to a SQL database and a Cosmos DB.
-In terms of visualization, the template includes a PowerBI Dashboard with some preconfigured charts including realtime temperature data and an optional Time Series component allowing quick display of sensor data straight from the IoT Hub.
-Finally, the PowerBI report is able to detect and display any inactive or broken devices.
+Thanks to this architecture, end users can provision new IoT devices very quickly directly into their Azure subscription and synchronization will occur automatically back into their Loriot account.
+Thanks to the Loriot-Azure IoT Hub connector, inbound data from the sensors is collected by the IoT Hub and their payload can be decoded thanks to an extensible system of decoder functions.
+The solution implements data storage examples by storing sensor data in both SQL and Cosmos DB.

+In terms of visualization, the template includes a Power BI Dashboard with some preconfigured charts including realtime temperature data and an optional Time Series component allowing quick display of sensor data straight from the IoT Hub.
+Finally, the Power BI report is able to detect and display any inactive or broken devices.

 ![Architecture Diagram Loriot](images/Loriot_Architecture.jpg)

 ## Get Started

 Please ensure you have your Loriot App ID / App Token / API URL, you will need it during deployment.

-To run directly on Azure press the button below:
+To deploy directly to Azure via the browser click the button below:

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FLoriot%2FAzureSolutionTemplate%2Fmaster%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-To run locally, ensure you have the latest Azure CLI installed from [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
+To deploy to Azure via the commandline, first ensure you have the latest Azure CLI installed from [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest).
 Run with the following command:

 ```powershell